vijaybartaula/ColorQuest/README.md

 ## Live Demonstrations 🌐

 Want to dive straight into the action?
 You can experience the live version of the game hosted on [Explore Demo](https://playcolorquest.netlify.app/).
 Immerse yourself in the fast-paced gameplay, and challenge yourself to reach new heights with every click. 🏁 How high can your score soar?

 ---

-## License 📜

-This project is open-source and free for anyone to use under the [MIT License](LICENSE).
-Feel free to fork, modify, or contribute to the game, and share it with friends and family.
-Let’s spread the fun!

----